shivpatel/shivpatel.github.io/_posts/2020-05-18-fidelity-brokeragelink.markdown

 categories: investing
 ---

-*Disclaimer: I am not a financial advisor and this post does not constitue as financial advice.
+*Disclaimer: I am not a financial advisor and this post does not constitute as financial advice.
 Please consult a financial professional before acting on any information.*

 If your employer uses Fidelity to manage your 401(k), now's the time to see if you have the option to enroll in BrokerageLink.